The Discovery of Radiation

 Now, we have a much greater understanding of radiation’s effect on the human body and we can use it to successfully cure non-melanoma skin cancer at extremely high rates.

-Sensus Healthcare is proud to offer the SRT-100™, a revolutionary machine that boasts a 95%+ cure rate for basal cell and squamous cell carcinoma utilizing Superficial Radiation Therapy.
+Sensus Healthcare is proud to offer the SRT-100™, a revolutionary machine that boasts a 95%+ cure rate for basal cell and squamous cell carcinoma utilizing Superficial Radio Therapy.

 Because this treatment option for non-melanoma skin cancer is non-surgical, it offers many benefits to would-be patients:

-Interested in finding out more about Superficial Radiation Therapy for your patients?
+Interested in finding out more about Superficial Radio Therapy for your patients?
 Contact Sensus Healthcare today to learn more about the SRT-100™ for your practice or hospital.